ComfyUI GGUF: Loader, Model Folder, and No Module Named 'gguf'

 git clone https://github.com/city96/ComfyUI-GGUF ComfyUI\custom_nodes\ComfyUI-GGUF

-Do not put a Flux GGUF diffusion model here:
+Do not put a GGUF diffusion model here:

 For a broader folder map, see Where to Put Safetensors in ComfyUI.